NI-Measurement-Plug-Ins/adc/docs/create-digital-abstraction-server.md

 ### gRPC Server-Client Implementation
 The connection between the server and client is established through the gRPC framework, making it flexible and easy for users.
 With gRPC, DAL ensures smooth communication between client and server applications in a distributed environment, offering a high-performance, open-source RPC solution.

 gRPC is a high performance, open-source RPC framework initially developed by Google.
 The framework is based on a client-server model of remote procedure calls.
 A client application can directly call methods on a server application as if it was a local object.
-To learn more about gRPC framework, click here (add proto file location)
+Proto file for the digital server can be available  [here](source/shared/digitalInterface/protFile/dcvmDigitalInterface.proto).
 ## Steps to create a Digital Server for the DUT Interface:
 ### Step 1: Create a Digital Server Project
 1. Make sure LabVIEW 2021 SP1, or a higher version is installed.